moyano83/High-Performance-Spark/README.md

 Once you have your C function and your JNI class specification, you need to generate your class files and from them generate the binder heading.
-The javah command will take the class files and generate headers that is then used to cre‐ ate a C-side wrapper.
+The javah command will take the class files and generate headers that is then used to create a C-side wrapper.
 All this boilerplate code can be simplified by using JNA (Java Native Access) instead.

 ## Chapter 8: Testing and Validation<a name="Chapter8"></a>